ErikSLee/2025/README.md

 # 2025 Swerve base for Milwaukee Robotics Academy

 This is based on the YAGSL Library.
-The project is documented on [here](https://yagsl.gitbook.io/yagsl).
+YAGSL is documented on [here](https://yagsl.gitbook.io/yagsl).
 The JSON documentation can also be found [here](docs/START.md)